seandavi/ITR/docs/F_epigenomic_ranges.md

 regions.

-Bioconductor has processed all of the ENCODE data into Bioconductor data structures and then stored and made available via the AnnotationHub system we saw above.
+Bioconductor has processed all of the ENCODE data into Bioconductor data structures (as well as thousands of other datasets) and then stored and made available via the
+_AnnotationHub_ system we saw above.

 ```r